PriDebnath/PriDebnath/README.md

 ### Hi there 👋🏻, I'm Pritam.
 Nice to meet you!

 :speech_balloon: A passionate frontend developer skill in React and Angular with a minimum knowledge at the backend from Kolkata, India .
-However, I'm learning to be a full-stack developer.
+However, I'm learning to become a full-stack developer.

 #### Each project's hosted link available in their README.md